 Jones ordered three men with him to fix bayonets, and ordered two others to lay down covering fire, before sprinting over 80 meters of open ground.

 It was over 10 meters farther, with easily three times the incoming fire, and it must’ve seemed like a hundred more, for Cpl Jones and the other men of 1 PWRR.
 Yet their gallant rush was so unexpected, it took the Taliban entirely by surprise.
-They bugged out.
+The Tallies bugged out.
 Jones was later awarded the Military Cross for his actions.

 In World War One, bayonets were long–practically short swords.